lexermal/website-weixler-me/blog/K3s/DRAFT-Setup K3s as rolling cluster.md

 To add a node simply follow the introductions from above.

-If you have Longhorn installed disable scheduling on that node over the webinterface.
+If you have Longhorn installed disable scheduling on that node over the web interface.

 Wait a bit for Longhorn to move the volumes.